-Policies and programmes are in place for management of chemical emergencies, hazardous waste management and solid waste management.
-Planning and overseeing the implementation of the extant policies and programmes on management of chemical emergencies and hazardous substances are carried out to promote safe handling, management and use of hazardous substances including hazardous chemicals and hazardous wastes, in order to avoid damage to health and environment.
-For example, handling of 70 cancer causing azodyes and the processes incidental thereto in the course of which these substances are found or carried on throughout the country, have been prohibited vide notification dated March 26, 1997 (Box 10).
+Policies and programmes are in place for management of chemical emergencies, hazardous wastes and solid wastes.
+Planning and overseeing the implementation of the extant policies and programmes are carried out to promote safe handling, management and use of hazardous chemicals and wastes, in order to avoid damage to health and environment.
+For example, handling of 70 cancer causing azodyes and the processes incidental thereto in the course of which these substances are found or transported throughout the country, have been prohibited vide notification dated March 26, 1997 (Box 10).